Samudevv/runic/README.md

 Bindings Generator and Intermediate Format for programming languages using the C-ABI.

+**This project is heavily under development, therefore if you would like to use it, make sure to build directly from the master branch**

 The goal of this project is to allow the developer to freely choose which ever language they desire as long as that language can interact with the C-ABI.

 For example if you would like to use odin in your project but also use a C library you would have a problem.
 You could either implement the whole library in odin, create bindings manually or look for an entirely different approach which lets you use another library.
 Therefore you are often bound to the language which you decide to use, which only gets intensified if the language is not that popular.
 Runic tries to fix this problem by creating an intermediate format from which every language can generate bindings from.
 Every language can also generate this intermediate format from itself to even allow bindings between languages that are not C.